LimelightVision/LimelightDocs/docs/getting_started.rst

 		.. image:: img/LL2DrawingSmall.png

+		.. note:: Q. What is the purpose of the status LEDs?

+			A. The green LED will blink quickly when a target has been acquired.
+			The yellow LED will blink if the camera is set to use a dynamic IP address, and will stay solid if the camera is using a static IP address.

 	.. tab:: Limelight 1

 		Use four 1 1/4" 10-32 screws and nylock nuts to mount your Limelight.